 Where to find a Product Owner for a group adopting LeSS?
 If there’s a Product Management department, then a Product Manager can be a good choice.
 Otherwise, look for a person from the business unit that’s driving the initiative.
 The important thing to keep in mind is that the Product Owner for product development should come from the business side.

 Internal (product) development—A good Product Owner for internal product development in LeSS is (1) from within the group that will use the system, and (2) is closely involved in and deeply experienced in doing the real work that the system will support.
 They are very close to the real users.

-Project development—The key point for project development is that the Product Owner be from the company receiving the system.
-As with internal development, they should be involved in and deeply experienced in the hands-on work the system will support, and be close to users.
+Project development—The key point is that a Product Owner is from the company receiving the system and, as with internal development, is involved in and deeply experienced in the hands-on work, close to users.

 A common variant for both internal and project development is when the system will be used by many departments.
 Then, a good choice is an experienced, hands-on individual from one of the major user departments who is interested in taking on the role and has political savvy.

 The following figure shows the Product Owner in different organizations: